 - A trusted friend or family member

 In most situations, the LLC organizer does not have any specific duties beyond the company’s formation, so there is no conflict of interest between their formation responsibilities and any other duties within the LLC.
+Other LLC titles are given to those managing the LLC.

 Legally speaking, you can name just about anyone as the organizer of your LLC, but practically speaking, it’s vital you choose someone who can be trusted to handle the responsibility of properly filing your LLC formation documents.
 Keep in mind that the LLC organizer does not have any liability if your business is improperly formed.